coin-or/prtpy/README.md

 ## Limitations

-The package is tested only on Python 3.8 and 3.9.
-Earlier versions, as well as 3.10, are not supported.
+The package is tested on Python versions 3.8, 3.9 and 3.10.
+Other versions are not supported.